gapdays/gapdays2017-fall/program.md

 #### Please also look at [the Wiki for details](https://github.com/gapdays/gapdays2017-fall/wiki).
 Feel free to add pages there relevant to the workshop or code sprint.

+#### Tasks

+There is now an editable list of tasks where you can see how to help and register your progress.
+Please contact us for the link.

 #### Weekend
 There are currently no specific plans for the weekend (September 2nd & 3rd).
 For those staying over the weekend, access to the university will be available.